-Omar Fadel is an award-winning, Los Angeles based composer for film, television, and video games.
+Omar Fadel is a Los Angeles based composer for film, television, and video games.

 That same year, the Sundance Institute awarded Omar a prestigious Fellowship at their Film Music Composer’s Lab.

 With an impressive portfolio spanning multiple mediums, Omar Fadel continues to inspire audiences with his emotive compositions.
 A visionary storyteller through sound, Omar leaves an indelible mark on each project he touches.